zonika/rails-blog-omniauth-web-0715-public/README.md

 7. Once a user is authenticated, Omniauth sets a special hash.
 In order to get back that data, we need to set up an endpoint that matches the callback URL (which we set up when we registered our application on Github) which will be handled by `sessions#create`.

-##Controllers
+##Sessions Controller

-We will need to refactor our sessions and users controllers to include methods to handle our omniauth request and response.
+We will need to refactor our sessions controller to include methods to handle our omniauth request and response.

-###Sessions
+##Users Controller

-###Users
+The users controller will no longer be handling the creation of a new user.

 ##Changing our Users Table